gitlabhq/gitlabhq/app/presenters/README.md

 ### Presenter definition

-Every presenters should inherit from `Gitlab::View::Presenter::Simple`, which provides a `.presents` method which allows you to define an accessor for the presented object.
+Every presenter should inherit from `Gitlab::View::Presenter::Simple`, which provides a `.presents` method which allows you to define an accessor for the presented object.
 It also includes common helpers like `Gitlab::Routing` and `Gitlab::Allowable`.